WMS vs ERP Software System

 Nowadays, the differences between traditional Enterprise Resource Planning and Warehouse Management System providers are blurring.
 Many ERP vendors are increasing the capacities of their system’s functionality while most WMS vendors are adding supply chain visibility and other management capabilities.

-ERP systems are founded on transaction- based logic, for example in financial and order management systems.
+ERP systems are founded on transaction-based logic, for example in financial and order management systems.
 ERP systems are best suited for linear environments with chronological operations and limited exceptions.
-If your business is vulnerable to constant priority changes, your best option is a WMS that is focused on real-time operations.
+If your business is vulnerable to constant priority changes, your best option is a Warehouse Management System that is focused on real-time operations.

 ERP warehouse modules conventionally force important operational compromises in intricate operations.
-Some ERP systems are also not through in in-depth product tracking.
+Some Enterprise Resource Planning systems are also not through in-depth product tracking.
 If your operations are complex, you may require the improved functionality of a best-of-breed WMS.